sailfishos/docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_9_Build_and_Flash/README.md

 Please download the latest Sailfish OS HADK (Hardware Adaptation Development Kit) from within [this link](https://sailfishos.org/hadk).

+Minimum Sailfish OS version for this port is 4.3.0.15.

 If you are new to HADK, please carefully read the disclaimer on page 1, then **chapters 1 and 2**.

 The disk space requirement for this build is not what HADK says, but around 200GB .
 The download size requirement is around 50GB.